xplosionmind/tommi.space/content/notes/public/VeUMEU 2022.md

 location: San Servolo
 tags: wip
 ---
+## Questions

+- why is Hungary still in the EU if Fidesz is Euro-skeptic and it holds the majority?

 ## Social Climate Fund

 Aiming at evenly distributing the cost to sustain in order to carry out the <q>green transition</q>.
 Ensuring that all of the EU goes towards carbon neutrality at the same pace.